Buying/Importing Out of State Vehicle

-If you just moved to California with your out of state vehicle, or you bought or are planning on buying an out of state car, in order to register it in California you will need a California smog check certificate.
+If you just moved to California with your out of state vehicle, or you bought or are planning on buying an out of state car, in order to register it, you will need to obtain a California smog check.

 You're first step should be to visit a local California Department of Motor Vehicles field office and inquire on additional documents your vehicle's registration might require, under than current liability insurance, a valid and passing smog check certificate, and an out of state title or vehicle pink slip.
 You can always go directly to a smog check center first and then the DMV.
 If you've got all your paperwork in order getting your smog check before visiting the DMV will save you a return trip.

 What type of smog station can inspect my out of state car?

 Any type of smog station can inspect and certify your out of state vehicle (smog check & repair center, smog test only center, or any STAR certified smog station) so long as it's a used vehicle with at least 7,500 miles.
 New vehicles can not be registered in California unless they are 50-State Emissions certified.

 If you've heard about California's strict smog laws there is no need to worry.